marcofuchs89/PyWorkspaceOne/README.md

   * Send Commands To devices via Device ID or by Alt ID
   * Get Device FileVualt Recover Key
   * Get Security Info Sample by Device ID or Alt ID
-  * GET Bulk Security Info Sample
+  * Get Bulk Security Info Sample
   * Switch device From Staging User to End User
   * Get Network info Sample by Device ID
+  * Get a list of device enrollment tokens for a given Group ID
+  * Create a device enrollment token in a given OG
 * Users
   * Search for users by Username, Firstname, Lastname, Email, OrganizationGroupID, or Role